William Henry Wattis: Utah Construction Company

-In 1900, the Wattis Brothers (E.O., W.H. and Warren L.) again attempted to be partners in contracting.
+In 1900, the Wattis Brothers (Edmund, William and Warren) again attempted to be partners in contracting.
 They founded the Utah Construction Company along with David Eccles and Thomas D. Dee.
 A short four years after its founding, Utah Construction Company was awarded the contract to build the Feather River route between Oakland and Salt Lake City.
 This $60 million contract was challenging, but after five years, very profitable.
 The Feather River route was complete for the Western Pacific Railroad in 1911.
 The Utah Construction Company also was a building contractor for the Utah State Capital.

 In 1912, after the death of David Eccles, W. H. was elected President of The Utah Construction Company.
 The company thrived, and soon captured a large share of the tunneling, grading, and track projects in the rapidly expanding railroads in the mountain west.
 Seeing the end of railroad expansion, the Wattis Brothers looked for ways to diversify their construction risks.